 Cheap picnic drink ideas

 For beverages, skip the soft drinks and choose something appropriate for warm weather, such as iced tea or lemonade in a sealed water bottle or jug.
 (Hint: Freeze some of either beverage in ice cube trays and use them to keep the beverage cold without diluting it.)

 If there’s a designated driver, you may want to indulge in a growler of beer or a jug of inexpensive, chilled white or rosé wine for the other guests.
 Check your picnic location’s rules on glass and drinking alcohol in public; some parks ban beverages in glass bottles.
 In that case, look for beer in cans and boxed wine, many of which are cheaper than the bottled version anyway.

-Whichever beverages you plan, it’s a good idea to bring some plain drinking water along in addition.
+Whichever beverages you plan, it’s a good idea to bring some plain drinking water along.
 Don’t buy gallons in plastic jugs at the store.
 Fill your own pitchers or reusable beverage dispenser for a cheaper and more Earth-friendly option.